top of page

 Andreas Maier

-In May 2021, I start as a PhD student at CoSy.Bio at the UHH.
+In May 2021, I started as a PhD student at CoSy.Bio (UHH).
 My current tasks include work surrounding the REPO-TRIAL drug repurposing project.
+I contribute in the development of network-based drug repurposing solutions but also in the research for applications of LLMs in systems medicine for knowledge generation and extraction.
 In August 2020, I joined the Chair of Experimental Bioinformatics at TUM for the thesis of my Bioinformatics master's degree.There, I focused on the development of a web application for the analysis and exploration of heterogeneous molecular disease networks.

 Arvid_Hutzfeldt_Bewerbungsfoto_edited.jpg